Falesk/LizardEggs/README.md

 If you have a Steam version of the game, you can download the mod from the link: https://steamcommunity.com/sharedfiles/filedetails/?id=325690157

-If you cannot download the mod from Steam, download the latest release (archive): https://github.com/Falesk/LizardEggs/releases/tag/1.0.0
+If you cannot download the mod from Steam, download the latest release (archive): https://github.com/Falesk/LizardEggs/releases

+To download the mod, download the archive and unzip its contents (the folder with the mod) to the folder: RainWorld\RainWorld_Data\StreamingAssets\mods